seanpue/webpage/output/ur/itoohavesomedreams/index.rst

 Index

+.. admonition:: Book Description

+  *I Too Have Some Dreams* explores the work of N. M. Rashed, Urdu's renowned modernist poet, whose career spans the last years of British India and the early decades of postcolonial South Asia.
+A. Sean Pue argues that Rashed’s poetry carved out a distinct role for literature in the maintenance of doubt, providing a platform for challenging the certainty of collective ideologies and opposing the evolving forms of empire and domination.
+This finely crafted study offers a timely contribution to global modernist studies and to modern South Asian literary history.

 .. admonition:: Blurb

    “This is a tour de force in the study of Urdu literary history.
 Pue’s study is beautifully crafted, thoughtfully argued, and meticulously researched.
 This is one of the best studies of N.M.
 Rashed’s life and poetry available.”